-Through the community engagement process, a series of public open houses and meetings (including options for on-line community input as well), were held between March and August, 2016.
+The community engagement process included a series of public open houses and meetings (including options for on-line community input as well), which were held between March and August, 2016.
 PUMA began a working document to form the basis for a Mineral Station Area Master Plan.